 Again, bulk discounts are available when buying for multiple systems.
 With its useful tips and clear interface this is a good choice for non-technical users.

-Ashampoo WinOptimizer is compatible with all versions of Windows from 7 onwards.
+Ashampoo WinOptimizer is compatible with all versions of Windows from 7 onward.
 The freshly overhauled interface is clear and there’s a choice of styles when you install the program.
-Click the search button to begin the optimisation process – once it’s complete you have the option to examine the details of what the program has found, or just run an automatic fix.
+Click the search button to begin the optimization process – once it’s complete you have the option to examine the details of what the program has found, or just run an automatic fix.

 Ashampoo’s effort does the usual file and registry clean-ups, plus it provides additional tools including a backup manager so you can roll back changes should a cleaning process mess something up.
 It also includes a Privacy Control Module for Windows 10 which allows you to manage what data is shared with Microsoft; a pretty nifty touch.

-There’s an auto-clean option, too, and a live tuner which optimises performance by managing background tasks.
-Furthermore, there’s a new SSD Wizard for optimising solid-state drives.
+There’s an auto-clean option, too, and a live tuner which optimizes performance by managing background tasks.
+Furthermore, there’s a new SSD Wizard for optimizing solid-state drives.

 After a scan you can opt to repair all the issues it has found or dig deeper to view the details before deciding on whether to take action, though some areas offer more control than others.
 All of the tools can be run separately if you prefer.
 There's an ActiveCare option that will run cleaning tasks when the system is idle, and LiveBoost to improve system performance.

 Note that there’s also a Pro version available with more features.
 If you want a tool that's easy enough for non-techies to handle but also lets you dig deeper if needed, then Iolo’s offering is for you.